New Channel Coding Lower Bounds for Noisy Permutation Channels: New Bounds on Rate

 Moreover, we denote such a channel $W$ as $\mathsf{BEC}_{\eta}$ for convenience.

-Next, we have the following achievability bound. \begin{theorem} For BEC permutation channels with erasure probability $\eta$, there exists a code $\mathcal{C}$ such that the average probability of error and the maximal code size is equal to BSC permutation channels with crossover probability $\eta/2$. \end{theorem} \begin{proof} The derivations of this proof follow from \cite[Proposition 6]{makur_coding_2020}, and we include the details for the sake of completeness.
-We first note that the BSC matrix satisfies the Doeblin minorization condition (e.g., see \cite[Definition 5]{makur_coding_2020}) with $\mathbf{1}^\top/2$ and constant $\eta$.
-Using \cite[Lemma 6]{makur_coding_2020} to obtain that $\mathsf{BSC}_{\eta/2}$ is a degraded version of $\mathsf{BEC}_{\eta}$.
+Next, we have the following achievability bound. \begin{theorem} For BEC permutation channels with erasure probability $2\delta$, there exists a code $\mathcal{C}_n$ such that the average probability of error and the maximal code size satisfy (\ref{eq:thm:random_coding_bound_BSC_Perm_1}) and (\ref{eq:thm:random_coding_bound_BSC_Perm_2}), respectively. \end{theorem} \begin{proof} The derivations of this proof follow from \cite[Proposition 6]{makur_coding_2020}, and we include the details for the sake of completeness.
+We first note that the BSC matrix satisfies the Doeblin minorization condition (e.g., see \cite[Definition 5]{makur_coding_2020}) with $\mathbf{1}^\top/2$ and constant $2\delta$.
+Using \cite[Lemma 6]{makur_coding_2020} to obtain that $\mathsf{BSC}_{\delta}$ is a degraded version of $\mathsf{BEC}_{2\delta}$.
 Then, For the encoder and decoder pairs $(f_n,g_n)$ for BSC permutation channels and $(f_n,\tilde{g}_n)$ for BSC permutation channels, the average probability of error satisfies \cite[Eq.
 (70)]{makur_coding_2020}